-While returning from India, Justin tells us, ho was murdered by his own son, who had shared the throne with him, and who, far from conceating the nameder, declared that he had killed "not a parent. but a public enemy", and brutally drove his chariot through the dead monarch's blood, and ordered his body to be cast out unburied.
-(Circa 156 B. C.) Thus perished one of the most remarkable of the many really great, though obscure, monarche of the Bactrian Empire.
-A splendid coin, figured by Gardner in his Catalogue, enables us to form a very good idea of the appearance of the king-a proud determined man, wearing the Kausia, diademed with crest, and the bull's horn at the side.
-On the reverse, significantly, are figured the Diosouri, charging with long lances and waving the palms of victory.
+While returning from India, Justin tells us, he was murdered by his own son, who had shared the throne with him, and who, far from concealing the murder, declared that he had killed "not a parent, but a public enemy", and brutally drove his chariot through the dead monarch's blood, and ordered his body to be cast out unburied.
+(Circa 156 B. C.) Thus perished one of the most remarkable of the many really great, though obscure, monarchs of the Bactrian Empire.
+A splendid coin, figured by Gardner in his Catalogue, enables1 us to form a very good idea of the appearance of the king-a proud determined man, wearing the Kausia. diademed with crest, and the bull's horn at the side.
+On the reverse, significantly, are figured the Dioscuri, charging with long lances and waving the palms of victory.
 The delineation of the steeds is worthy of the highest traditions of Greek Art.
-The title of 'the Great' appears on the coin: BAΣΙΛΕΩΣ ΜΕΓΑΛΟΥ ΕΥΚΡΑΤΙΛΟΥ .
+The title of 'the Great' appears on the coin; ΒΑΣΙΛΕΩΣ ΜΕΓΑΛΟΥ ΕΥΚΡΑΤΙΔΟΥ.
 The name of the parricide who thus foully deprived his father of his life and throne, is not recorded.
-Some authorities have identified him with Heliocles', who is supposed by them to have headed a native reaction, fomented either by his father's Hollenizing tendencies, or by
+Some authorities have identified him with Heliocles2, who is supposed by them to have headed a native reaction, fomented either by his father's Hellenizing tendencies, or by

-1 Gravhare Plata V. 7.
-1 Gravhare Plata V. 7.
-1 Tam, "Itelessism in Bateria", J. H. S., 1902, p.
-272. 4 Another cois of Ultis reign is the magnificent threshy-ster gold before, a present in the Bhibtiebene Nationals at Platis.
-It was, as far as we know, by for like higged-gold coin strends in antiquity, (Alexander the legis) water mask of Baterian property souther Emeritalies after this trige it gradually decayed.
-Pactive is invitable by the fact that only silve and broace circle into new team discovered.
+Gardner Plate V. 7.
+Tarn, "Hellenism in Bactria", J. H. S. 1902, p.
+272. Another coin of this reign is the magnificent twenty-sfar gold piece, at present in the Bibliotheque Nationale at Paris.
+It was, as far as we know, by far the largest gold coin struck in antiquity, (Alexander issued two-stake pieces,) and is in every way unique.
+It fittingly marka the high water mark of Bactrian prosperity under Eneratides; after this reign it gradually decayed.
+Bactria is indicated by the fact that only silver and bronze coins have been discovered.